matt-the-bat/past_wordle_answers/README.md

 # Introduction

-past_wordle_answers is a Python script that checks rockpapershotgun.com 's list of past answers for Wordle.
+past_wordle_answers is a Python script that checks rockpapershotgun.com's [https://www.rockpapershotgun.com/wordle-past-answers](list of past answers) for Wordle.

 I couldn't find reliable word lists, nor chronological time-stamped ones to reference.
 So the solution was to query a website, oh well.

 # Requirements
 `requests` and `beautifulsoup4` for the querying.

 `rich` to throw in some color text.

 The included `5_letter_words` to check spelling.

 # Usage